Diversion & Recycling

 separated wastes and the scraps were trucked to a local

-The operator had to reject a sizeable portion of the wastes (due to bad
+composter.
+The operator had to reject a sizeable portion (due to bad

 then had to

-be trucked out of the region, raising costs and truck-based GHGs.
+be trucked out of the region, raising costs and GHGs.

-The total annual cost equates to $407 per tonne and a maximum 63% landfill diversion rate.
-An IRM approach is
+The total annual cost equates to $407 per tonne and 63% landfill diversion.

-able to achieve up to 97% diversion with taxpayer costs stabilized at $110/tonne
+We assessed an IRM approach able to achieve up to 97% diversion at $110/tonne

 - the current landfill tipping fee cost.
-As part of the
+GHG reductions were

-The IRM approach was approved by several technical reviews.
-In
+emissions.
+The IRM approach was approved by several technical reviews